 Below is our general college packing list for electronics.
 A lot of this checklist is going to come down to your lifestyle and what you will actually use.

-For instance, I found that I didn’t need a camera, since I took all my pictures on my phone.
-And friends of mine didn’t bother bringing a printer — there were so many places on campus to print; it didn’t matter if one was broken.
+For instance, friends of mine didn’t bother bringing a printer — there were so many places on campus to print; it didn’t matter if one was broken.
 I, however, felt like the printers at my school were unreliable and too far away, so I felt like my printer was a justified buy.

-As far as TV’s go, I swore by mine, but I know many people who did all their Netflix watching on their laptops.
+As far as TVs go, I swore by mine, but tons of people do all their Netflix watching on their laptops.
 It all depends on your personal preferences.

 Obviously, you need a laptop for college.
-Macbook Pros are incredibly popular on every college campus and I can’t live without mine.
-It’s by far the best computer I’ve ever used and I love that it syncs flawlessly with my phone and tablet.
+Macbook Airs are incredibly popular on every college campus, and I can’t live without mine.
+It’s by far the best computer I’ve ever used, and I love that it syncs flawlessly with my phone and tablet.

-I also love Mac computers because they last forever — the last one I had lasted me nearly 10 years without a single issue.
+I also love Mac computers because they last forever — the last one I had lasted me nearly ten years without a single issue.